 I am grieving.
 Like so many people, I am grieving.
 My parents passed away within nine months of each other just over a year ago from health issues.
 I am still struggling.
 I’m not sure it is ever easy to be without parents.
 To have someone help guide you through life.
 I may be 40 but I still struggle making decisions without my parents.
 I miss sharing my daily life with them.
 I miss their laugh and their smell and the way they loved life.
+I hope my experience with grief and loss can help you through yours.

 Grieving the Loss of My Parents Before 40